• Michel Bellavance

 SYDNEY

-Kate Proctor is a Sydney-based flautist who has a busy teaching and performing schedule.
-She is a casual musician with multiple Australian orchestras covering symphonic, operatic and ballet repertoire.
-Kate holds a Bachelor of Music Performance (Honours) from Sydney Conservatorium, which she completed in 2013 before taking further instruction in Europe.
+Kate Proctor graduated from Sydney Conservatorium with a Bachelor of Music Performance (Honours) in 2013 where she studied flute with James Kortum and Geoffrey Collins, and piccolo with Rosamund Plummer.
+She is as a casual musician with multiple Australian orchestras covering symphonic, operatic and ballet repertoire.
+Kate holds a Bachelor of Music Performance (Honours) from Sydney conservatorium which she completed in 2013 before taking further instruction in Europe.

 • Nathalie Resciniti